 The DRF-22 suppressor is specifically designed to minimize the increase in cyclic rate and gas blowback of a suppressed rimfire firearm.

-Primary design features include the significant reduction of sound signature, decreasing flash signature, reduction of recoil, and increasing the accuracy of the suppressed firearm.
+Primary design features include a significant reduction of sound signature, decreasing flash signature, reduction of recoil, and increasing the accuracy of the suppressed firearm.

 The DRF-22 is all 7075-T6 aluminum and is hard anodized, with the exception of the core.
 Dr. Phil Dater and the engineers at Maxim Defense know that aluminum in the white is measurably quieter than any other coating.
 Additionally, Maxim Defense Cerakotes the end of the monocore so it doesn’t look funny.